-A native of Philadelphia, violinist Gabriel Schaff studied with the Curtis String Quartet at the New School of Music before moving to New York City at the age of 17 as a scholarship student of Erick Friedman at the Manhattan School of Music, later serving as his teaching assistant.
+A native of Philadelphia, violinist Gabriel Schaff studied with the Curtis String Quartet at Philadelphia’s New School of Music before moving to New York City at the age of 17 as a scholarship student of Erick Friedman at the Manhattan School of Music, later serving as his teaching assistant.

-Mr. Schaff has been affiliated with, and a tenured member in several professional orchestras in the New York area, as well as being an active chamber musician and a recognized teacher on the secondary and college levels.
+Mr. Schaff is a member of New York Scandia Symphony and has been affiliated with, and a tenured member in several professional orchestras in the greater New York area, as well as being an active chamber musician and a recognized teacher and lecturer on the secondary and college levels.